• Skip to content

 My hobbies

-Outside of work, I have a very active toddler who keeps me busy when I am not at work.
+Outside of work, I have a very active child who keeps me busy when I am not at work.
 He is already quite the golfer and I can see myself spending evenings and weekends at golf clubs before too long!

 Wendy Heasmer